top of page

 4. Ingredients are gluten-free

-If the food is not labelled gluten-free or endorsed by the Coeliac Society then you can check the ingredient list to see if the food contains any gluten.
+If the food is not labelled gluten-free or endorsed by the Coeliac Society then you can check the ALLERGEN STATEMENT which has to include gluten if it is present in the food.

 Find out more about: